-Without launching into a whole other essay examining the root causes of these criticism, or whether they are valid, we will say that the way insurers market ILPs as insurance plans is a major contributing reason.
+Without going too deep into examining the root causes of these criticisms, or whether they are valid, suffice it to say that the way insurers market ILPs as insurance plans is a major contributing reason.

-Our recommendation is to be 100% clear about the pros and cons of any insurance policy you are considering – whether a ILP, a Whole-life Policy, or any other plan.
-This means that when you meet an insurance agent, you should grill them thoroughly on the product until you are crystal clear about what you are being offered.
+Our recommendation is to be 100% clear about the pros and cons of any insurance policy you are considering — whether a ILP, a Whole-life Policy, or any other plan.
+This means that when you meet a financial adviser, grill them thoroughly on the product until you are crystal clear about what you are being offered.

 How to Spot an ILP or a Whole-life Policy

-Before buying any life insurance plan, you need to know if you’re getting an ILP or a whole-life policy.
-Use these telltale signs to spot the difference between the two.
+Before buying any life insurance plan, use these telltale signs to spot the difference between an ILP or a whole-life policy.

 Absence of Guaranteed Cash Value

 When presented with a Benefits Table (a mandatory document that shows you how much money your plan is expected to pay out), look for a ‘Guaranteed Cash Value’ component.
 If you don’t see one listed anywhere, you’re looking at an ILP.